docker/docs/engine/security/trust/content_trust.md

 ### Enabling DCT in Docker Engine Configuration

-Engine Signature Verification will prevent the following behaviors on an image:
+Engine Signature Verification prevents the following behaviors on an image:
 * Running a container to build an image (the base image must be signed, or must be scratch)
 * Creating a container from an image that is not signed